 Enable BGP

-If the IPsec-VPN connection needs to use the BGP routing protocol, you must enable BGP.
+If the IPsec-VPN connection uses Border Gateway Protocol (BGP), enable BGP.
 BGP is disabled by default.

-Before you use BGP dynamic routing, make sure that your on-premises gateway device supports BGP.
-We also recommend that you learn about the working mechanism and limits of BGP dynamic routing.
+Before using BGP dynamic routing, make sure your on-premises gateway device supports BGP.
+Also, understand how BGP dynamic routing works and its limits.

 Local ASN

-After you enable BGP, enter the autonomous system number (ASN) of the tunnel on the Alibaba Cloud side.
+After enabling the Border Gateway Protocol (BGP) feature, enter the autonomous system number (ASN) for the Alibaba Cloud side of the tunnel.
 Both tunnels use the same ASN.
 Default value: 45104.
 Valid values: 1 To 4294967295.

-NoteWe recommend that you use a private ASN to establish a connection with Alibaba Cloud over BGP.
+NoteUse a private ASN to establish a BGP connection with Alibaba Cloud.
 For more information about the range of private ASNs, see the relevant documentation.

 Customer Gateway

-The customer gateway to be associated with the tunnels.
+Select the customer gateway to associate with the tunnel.

 Pre-shared Key